mohammadimathstar/BirdAIApp/README.md

 ## Example

-This is the visualization generated for an image which has been predicted to be ???:
+This is the visualization generated for an image:

 ![plot](./samples/example.png)